 Cheshire Crossing.
 Alice Liddell, after years of being sent to insane asylums because of her delusion, ends up at a new place, run by Nobel Prize winner Sir Ernest Rutherford, who has figured out that she isn't crazy.
 She meets two other girls: Dorothy Gale and Wendy Darling, who also have been assumed to be insane.
 Their nanny is a woman named Mary Poppins who turns out to be a really powerful witch.
 Hilarity Ensues.

-Kidd Video involves a (live action) rock band who is forcibly transported to the "Flip Side" (a 2D animated world) through a mirror in the garage of one of the members, thanks to the Big Bad Master Blaster.
+Kidd Video involves a (live action) rock band who is forcibly transported to the "Flip Side" (a 2D animated world) through a mirror in a warehouse where the band was rehearsing, thanks to the Big Bad Master Blaster.
 Each episode focused mainly on the group trying to get back to their world, with their Fairy Companion Glitter helping along the way, but like many shows made at the time (early-mid 1980s), there was no proper resolution to the story.